-In compliance with the Common Rule, other laws and the Belmont Report, the IRB and OHSP provide the required review and on-going oversight of human research, and the IRB is registered with OHRP and the U.S. Food and Drug Administration to demonstrate that the IRB satisfies the qualifications for safeguarding the rights and welfare of human subjects.
-Aside from internal human research, the IRB also serves as the IRB of record for other institutions engaged with FSU in cooperative research and is prepared to serve as the Single IRB for cooperative research as may be required by federal law and study sponsors.
+In compliance with the Common Rule, other laws and the Belmont Report, the IRB and OHSP provide the required review and on-going oversight of human research, and the IRB is registered with OHRP and the U.S. Food and Drug Administration to demonstrate that the IRB satisfies the qualifications for safeguarding the rights and welfare of human subjects (IORG0000263).
+Aside from human research internal to FSU, the IRB also serves as the IRB of record for other many other institutions engaged with FSU in cooperative research; the FSU IRB is prepared to serve as the Single IRB for cooperative research as may be required by federal law and study sponsors.
 In the discharge of its responsibilities, the IRB is composed of scientists, non-scientists and laypersons, including faculty and staff who are drawn from across FSU academic and other units as well as community members not affiliated with FSU but who represent the perspectives of the community from which human subjects may be drawn.
 Composition of the IRB is diverse with regard to race, gender, ethnicity and cultural background, and their academic backgrounds and affiliations reflect the nature and scope of FSU human research to ensure that the necessary experienced and expertise is brought to bear on the IRB's review and on-going oversight of human research.

 In accordance with applicable law, the IRB is also supported by OHSP staff, who provide a range of HRPP subject matter expertise, guidance, and pre- and well as post-review and compliance monitoring of IRB approved human research.
 OHSP maintains the regulatory documentation required for human research, and provides the research community with professional, administrative and technical support in the submission and review of their human research studies.
-The OHSP staff hold various professional certifications and completion of related HRPP training to demonstrate their advanced human research compliance knowledge, skills and abilities, and participate in professional development in order to maintain and advance their credential.
+The OHSP staff hold various professional IRB, human subjects, clinical research and health compliance certifications and completion of related HRPP training to demonstrate their advanced human research compliance knowledge, skills and abilities and participate in professional development in order to maintain and advance their credential.
 The OHSP staff also arrange for initial and continuing human research protections education and training for the FSU research community, including education and training provided by regulatory agencies and leading organizations in the field.